dasizis/dotNet5782_9171_7973/README.md

 </config>
 ```

-This format allows to specify the namespace and not only the class name.
+This format allows to specify the namespace in addition to the class name.

 #### Logic Deletion
 The dal deletion is just a *Logic Deletion* rather than *Real Deletion*.
 All the `Dal` entities implement the interface `IDeletable` which consists of just one property as follows